 That’s when the classic one-on-one communication comes in.
 It’s also a great way to communicate because you can look someone in the eye, read their body language and respond to cues that aren’t communicated verbally, which is important if you’re discussing something that might be uncomfortable.

 You might not think of training as the right vehicle to share information, but what else is it?
 Teaching someone something is communicating ideas and making sure they get them.
 In fact, how more effective can you get?

 Sometimes, consider disseminating key communications as a “training” event, rather than an info meeting.
-People put on different hats, so to speak, when they’re in learning mode.
+People put on different hats, so to speak when they’re in learning mode.
 They’re more likely to retain the info, too.
-While it doesn’t work for everything you need to convey, it’s a great tool for certain things, especially of a technical or procedural matter.
+While it doesn’t work for everything you need to convey, it’s a great tool for certain things, especially technical or procedural matters.

 5. Present Information Visually

 Not everyone learns the same way.
 Some are good readers, others need to use their hands and do something to learn, and then there are those who are more visually oriented.
 Presentations can help some people better wrap their heads around what it is you’re trying to say.
 The use of colorful graphs and charts distill often complicated ideas into easy-to-understand images.